tgirke/GEN242-2021/static/custom/slides/R_for_HPC/R_for_HPC.md

 ## Introduction to Nvim-R-Tmux

+- <b><font color="red">Note:</font></b> the content on the following slides is also available in this tutorial section [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/linux/linux/#textcode-editors).
+- The examples are assuming that users are logged into their HPCC cluster account, or are working on a system where vim/nvim is accessible via a terminal.
 - The following introduces Nvim-R combined with Tmux.
 - Similar instructions are available in HPCC's Nvim-R-Tmux tutorial [here](http://hpcc.ucr.edu/manuals_linux-cluster_terminalIDE.html).
-- Note: Nvim-R and Tmux are two independent tools that can be used independently or in combination, and both are useful for remote terminal work.
+- Note: Nvim-R and Tmux are two separate tools that can be used independently or in combination, and both are useful for remote terminal work.
 - For simplicity, some of the following examples use Nvim-R without Tmux.
 Once users know the basics of both then it is trivial to combine them as needed.